djonasson/ansible-role-xdg-bds/README.md

     xdg_configure_state: present

-The state in which settings are written via the blockinfile module. value in: [present, absent]
+The state in which settings are written via the blockinfile module.
+Value in: [present, absent].

     xdg_marker: "# {mark} ANSIBLE MANAGED BLOCK (djonasson.xdg_bds)"